From The Story of Dartmouth, by John P. Martin:

-Falconer’s field was subdivided by Engineer J. Lorn Allan, and streets there were named for ex-Mayor Williams and Dr. M. S. Dick son.
-Sewerage and water pipes were extended to new houses o: Elmwood Avenue, which had just been cut through the former Torrens field.
+Falconer’s field was subdivided by Engineer J. Lorne Allan, and streets there were named for ex-Mayor Williams and Dr. M. S. Dickson.
+Sewerage and water pipes were extended to new houses on Elmwood Avenue, which had just been cut through the former Torrens field.
 At Manor Hill, where Andrew Shiels once wrote poetry the Eastmount subdivision of S. A. Heisler was selling lots as low a $100.
 Streets were named for military leaders in World War I.

 The school enrolment that year was 1,628.
-Grover C. Beazly joined the teaching staff to assist Principal Stapleton and Miss Finelay at Park High School where a class in Grade 10 was established in 1920.
+Grover C. Beazley joined the teaching staff to assist Principal Stapleton and Miss Findlay at Park High School where a class in Grade 10 was established in 1920.
 The Manual Training branch was abolished, and the work room converted into a shooting gallery for the cadet corps.

 Ferry receipts fell and expenditures increased during 1920, for the second year in succession the Commission suffered a deficit.
 That year they went behind nearly $18,000.

-The first electric street lights of Dartmouth were strung diagonally as shown, so that the light was suspended in the middle of intersections, in a wind-storm, the saucer-shaped disc rocked, swayed and almost turned turtle.
+The first electric street lights of Dartmouth were strung diagonally so that the light was suspended in the middle of intersections.
+In a wind-storm, the saucer-shaped disc rocked, swayed and almost turned turtle.

 Henry Y. Mott, grandson of his namesake, who had left here in the 1870s for St. John’s, Nfld., occasionally contributed reminiscent letters to the Dartmouth newspaper.
 About this time another one appeared giving a list of members of the “Cabbage Club” which flourished in his youth, and included names like Charles and Harry Harvey, Edwin George and W. H. Sterns, Dr. Fred Van Buskirk, Charles Young, John Brown, Albert Wisdom, Fred Hardenbrook, W. C. Mott, W. H. Stevens, Alpin Bowes, Fred Bowes and others.